raffaelespazzoli/iscsi-controller/README.md

 2. the volume is exported to the first available lun and made accessible to all the configured initiators.
 3. the corresponding pv is created and bound to the pvc.

+Each storage class is tied to an iscsi iqn and a volume group.
+Because an iqn can manage a maximum of 255 luns, each storage class manage at most 255 pvs. iscsi provisioner can manage multiple storage classes.

 ## installing the prerequisites

 ### configure the iscsi server